abhinavdayal/DepthMask/Readme.md

 ![arch](encdec.jpg)

 Trained for 10 epochs for 80x80 resolution with batch size of 192 that took 6 hours to complete.
 Then did 2 epochs on 160x160 size image that took another 4 hours to complete.
 The model had 2.3 million parameters overall.

+## Further refinements

+### Larger size image training
+Trained for 2 epochs on 160x60 sized data (5 hours)

+### refining the loss
+The range of loss in mask and depth channels is different and as the model trains the differnce increases.
+So I considered a provision to dynamically scale the mask loss to make it comparable to train loss.

+i.e. loss = factor x maskloss + depthloss

+The factor is adaptively calculated based on the ration of depth to mask loss clamped from 1 to for max pre configured factor.
+Look at customloss and mixedloss definitions [here](https://github.com/abhinavdayal/EVA4_LIBRARY/blob/master/EVA4/eva4losses.py).

+Trained for 1 epoch with hardher factor favoring the mask and for another two epocs with milder max factor of 4.

-Results are below:
+## Final Results

 #### Depth Outputs
 ![1](ed2_deptho.jpg)